papercups-io/papercups/README.md

 ## Deploying

-We currently use Heroku for deployments:
+We currently use Heroku for deployments.
+(This is for internal use only.)

 ```
 git push heroku master